 Special education is considered a specialized career field within the realm of education.
 Though working as a professional in the field of special education is a demanding career choice, it can be very fulfilling and rewarding.
 The increasing demand for licensed special education teachers within schools and organizations provides qualified graduates with plenty of employment options.
-Those who aspire to change the lives of individuals with disabilities combined with the motivation to complete the required education and certification yields a stable work environment and
+Those who aspire to change the lives of individuals with disabilities combined with the motivation to complete the required education and certification yields a stable career and respectable salary.

 Education and Certification

 Special education teachers require a degree in education or a similar career field and then a specialization in special education.
 It is common for teachers to obtain a bachelor’s degree in education and then a master’s degree in special education.

 Coursework for special education is similar to that of other teaching fields with special emphasis on behavioral, learning and physical disorders in children.
 Special education teachers will also take additional classes dealing with legality surrounding special needs students, including the additional responsibilities of services , IEP (individual education plans) and reporting practices.

 Teaching degrees commonly end with no less than two semesters of student teaching.
 Student teaching is similar to an unpaid internship when a student will work in the classroom under the supervision of a licensed teacher.
 Most special education teachers complete three sets of student teaching experience comprised of two sets in a traditional classroom and one set in a special education classroom.

 Special education teachers may also choose to specialize in a specific area of disability, such as speech and language pathology.

 Special education teachers are licensed by the department of education in the state where they are employed.
 State requirements for licensure vary, but generally an appropriate degree with specialization is required in addition to passing state skills tests.